totalspectrum/spin2cpp/spinconvert/README.txt

 Copyright 2011-2016 Total Spectrum Software Inc.
 See COPYING for terms of redistribution

 This is a simple Spin to PASM (or C/C++) converter.
-This particular release is a "beta", which means it is likely still buggy.
-It won't handle all Spin programs correctly.
+It should be able to translate all Spin programs, but obviously we cannot guarantee that.
 Please check the output and be prepared to fix problems.

 USAGE
 -----